TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-about.md

 > <br>Using this approach is preferred you can centralize management of security & user segmentation.

 #### 4. __Provision Users Access to the Dataset:__
-Users must be given dataset access according to the [usage scenario](https://learn.microsoft.com/en-us/power-bi/guidance/powerbi-implementation-planning-usage-scenario-overview).
+_Power BI:_ Users must be given dataset access according to the [usage scenario](https://learn.microsoft.com/en-us/power-bi/guidance/powerbi-implementation-planning-usage-scenario-overview).
 - _App Audience:_ Users / their Azure AD Groups are added to the appropriate [App Audience](https://data-goblins.com/power-bi/app-audiences).
 - _Workspace Viewer:_ Users / their Azure AD Groups are added as [Workspace Viewers](https://learn.microsoft.com/en-us/power-bi/guidance/powerbi-implementation-planning-workspaces-workspace-level-planning#workspace-access)
 - _Dataset Readers:_ Users / their Azure AD Groups are given [Dataset-specific permissions](https://learn.microsoft.com/en-us/power-bi/connect-data/service-datasets-manage-access-permissions) via a Dataset or dependent item (i.e. Report).